AEM Communities license

 AEM Communities Publish Tunnel Service

 From AEM 6.3 onwards, the key material is stored in the file system and no longer in the repository.

-In order to copy the key material from author to all other instances, it is necessary to :
+To copy the key material from Author to all other instances, it is necessary to :

 com.adobe.granite.crypto.file bundle in the local file system,